Data protection policy of NürnbergMesse GmbH

 Registered persons are at liberty to make their own changes or corrections to the billing or shipping address in the order history.
 Our Customer Service will also gladly make such changes or corrections when you contact them.
 Naturally, you can always cancel the registration and delete your customer account.

 We have an interest in cultivating customer relationships with our exhibitors and visitors and providing you with information and offers about our own similar events and services.
 Therefore, the data transmitted upon submitting the application (company name, address, telephone/ fax number and e-mail address) is processed by us and possibly by our service partners so that we can send you event-related information and offers by e-mail, in accordance with Art.
 6 para.
+1 s.
 1 letter f EU-GDPR.

 If you do not want this, you can object to the use of your personal data for direct advertising purposes at any time; the same applies to profiling to the extent that it is related to direct advertising.
 When you notify your objection, we will no longer process your data for this purpose.